metricly/metricly-docs/content/integrations/etsy-statsd/_index.md

   }
 }
 ```
 5\.
 We recommend that you set the `flushInterval` in your StatsD configuration file to **60000 milliseconds**.
-This will ensure that your StatsD data is collected by Metricly every 1 minute.
+This will ensure that your StatsD data is collected by CloudWisdomevery 1 minute.
 6. Sa**v**e the configuration file and **restart** StatsD.